Welfare Info

 EWP - Recovery: If your land has suffered severe damage that may qualify for the EWP Program, you should contact your local sponsoring authorities and request assistance.
 Additional information regarding EWP-Recovery eligibility and availability, please visit the EWP-Recovery page.

-EWP - FPE: Landowners interested in enrolling their land in a permanent EWP-FPE easement should contact their local USDA Service Center for more information.
+EWP - FPE: Landowners interested in enrolling their land in a permanent EWP-FPE easement should contact the NRCS Office within the local USDA Service Center for more information.
 EWP-FPE is not available in all areas at all times and is most commonly available to landowners in areas recently impacted by a natural disaster such as widespread flooding.
+For additional information regarding EWP-FPE please visit the EWP-FPE page.